 This month the RBA shortened their media release back to a few paragraphs.
 It seems they have little to say about the Australian economy without sending shivers down the spine of the markets.
-The statement sounded so much like previous announcements I had to check a couple times that I had the correct date.
+As a leading home loan brokerage, we stay on top of all updates, so when this statement sounded so much like previous announcements I had to check a couple times that I had the correct date.

 Here is the summary:

 - The global economy is expanding at a moderate pace.
 Same as last month.

 - The U.S. Federal Reserve is set to start increasing its policy rate shortly.
 Same as last month.